-Aspects of the organisations' activities may be subject to independent inspection, assessment, quality or peer review (for example investors in people, charter mark etc.).
+Aspects of the organisations' activities may be subject to independent inspection and assessment.
 These reports are likely to identify areas of strength and issues to address and may also provide some assurance.
 Reports from the Local Government Ombudsman may also provide a further source of assurance.